 When taking data, evaluate the effects of cuts, binning, and other choices in the analysis.
-Vary your conditions and see what happens
+Vary your conditions.

 Was radio background from New York City interfering with the Holmdel antenna?
-Checked by taking data "on source" and "off source"
+Checked by taking data "on source" and "off source."

 Techniques for Dealing with Systematic Effects